-- Indications for ultrasound may include but are not limited to: - Obstetric and gynecologic imaging - Soft tissue and visceral imaging of the chest, abdomen, pelvis, and extremities - Brain and spine imaging when not obscured by dense bony structures - Vascular imaging when not obscured by dense bony structures - o Procedural guidance when not obscured by dense bony structures - Initial evaluation of ill-defined soft tissue masses or fullness and differentiating adenopathy from mass or cyst.
+- Diagnostic ultrasound uses high-frequency sound waves to evaluate soft tissue structures and vascular structures utilizing grey scale and Doppler techniques. - Ultrasound allows for dynamic real-time imaging at the bedside. - o Ultrasound is limited in areas where there is dense bone or other calcification. - Ultrasound also has a relatively limited imaging window so may be of limited value in evaluating very large abnormalities. - In general, ultrasound is highly operator-dependent, and proper training and experience are required to perform consistent, high-quality evaluations. - Indications for ultrasound may include, but are not limited to, the following: - Obstetric and gynecologic imaging - Soft tissue and visceral imaging of the chest, abdomen, pelvis, and extremities - Brain and spine imaging when not obscured by dense bony structures - Vascular imaging when not obscured by dense bony structures - Procedural guidance when not obscured by dense bony structures - Initial evaluation of ill-defined soft tissue masses or fullness and differentiating adenopathy from mass or cyst.
 Prior to advanced imaging, ultrasound can be very beneficial in selecting the proper modality, body area, image sequences, and contrast level that will provide the most definitive information for the individual. - More specific guidance for ultrasound usage, including exceptions to this general guidance, can be found throughout the condition-specific guidelines.

-Computed Tomography (CT):
+Computed Tomography (CT)